charnley/blog/_drafts/2025-03-02-building-your-own-ai-and-e-ink-powered-art-gallery-local.md

 - Better infographics, such as weather in local area

 ## Known issues

+> **NOTE:** WSL will shutdown if no shell is running, so you need to leave a terminal open on your machine

 - Why do we need to revert the colors for the esphome setup?
 - Soldering could be an issue, check